-NUMBER OF COMMON SHARES BENEFICIALLY SHARES (AFTER OF SELLING SHAREHOLDER OWNED BEFORE OFFERING (1) SHARES OFFERED IN THIS REGISTRATION NUMBER PERCENT Medtronic International, Inc. ("MIL")(2) 4,408,451(3) 4,408,451 Thomas Jefferson University(4) 100,000 100,000 - TOTALS 4,508,451 4,508,451 0 0.0%
+NUMBER OF COMMON SHARES BENEFICIALLY SHARES OFFERED AFTER OFFERING SELLING SHAREHOLDER OWNED BEFORE OFFERING (1) IN THIS REGISTRATION NUMBER PERCENT Medtronic International, Inc. ("MIL")(2) 4,760,564(3) 4,760,564 - - Thomas Jefferson University(4) 100,000 100,000 TOTALS 4,860,564 4,860,564 0 0.0%

-(1) Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission and generally includes voting or investment power with respect to securities.
-Shares of Common Stock subject to options and warrants currently exercisable or convertible, or exercisable or convertible within 60 days of May 31, 2002, are deemed beneficially owned and outstanding for computing the percentage of the person holding such securities, but are not considered outstanding for computing the percentage of any other person.

-- (2) MIL's Board of Directors has sole voting and investment power over the securities held by MIL.
-MIL's directors are Gary L. Ellis, Vice President, Corporate Controller and Treasurer of Medtronic, Inc. (MIL's parent) and Vice-President, Controller, Treasurer and Director of MIL, Robert L. Ryan, Senior Vice President and Chief Financial Officer of Medtronic, Inc. and Vice President, Chief Financial Officer and Director of MIL and David J. Scott, Senior Vice President and General Counsel and Secretary of Medtronic, Inc. and Vice President, Secretary and Director of MIL. - (3) Includes 3,000,000 shares of our Common Stock issuable under a warrant held by MIL. - (4) Dr. Paul C. Bruckes, President, Richard J. Schmid, Chief Financial Officer, Ronald C. Keller, Controller, and Alfred C. Salvato, Treasurer, of Thomas Jefferson University, each has investment and voting power over the securities held by Thomas Jefferson University.
+- (1) Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission and generally includes voting or investment power with respect to securities.
+Shares of Common Stock subject to options and warrants currently exercisable or convertible, or exercisable or convertible within 60 days of May 31, 2002, are deemed beneficially owned and outstanding for computing the percentage of the person holding such securities, but are not considered outstanding for computing the percentage of any other person. - (2) MIL's Board of Directors has sole voting and investment power over the securities held by MIL.
+MIL's directors are Gary L. Ellis, Vice President, Corporate Controller and Treasurer of Medtronic, Inc. (MIL's parent) and Vice-President, Controller, Treasurer and Director of MIL, Robert L. Ryan, Senior Vice President and Chief Financial Officer of Medtronic, Inc. and Vice President, Chief Financial Officer and Director of MIL and David J. Scott, Senior Vice President and General Counsel and Secretary of Medtronic, Inc. and Vice President, Secretary and Director of MIL. - (3) Includes 3,000,000 shares of our Common Stock issuable under a warrant held by MIL and 352,113 shares issuable under our Investment Agreement with MIL. - (4) Dr. Paul C. Bruckes, President, Richard J. Schmid, Chief Financial Officer, Ronald C. Keller, Controller, and Alfred C. Salvato, Treasurer, of Thomas Jefferson University, each has investment and voting power over the securities held by Thomas Jefferson University.